ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 An Integrity Registers map groups together one or more measured "objects".
 Each measured object has a unique identifier and one or more associated digests.
+Each digest represents one acceptable state of the measured object.
 Identifiers are either unsigned integers or text strings and their type matters, e.g., unsigned integer 5 is distinct from the text string "5".

 ~~~ cddl